sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 #### Communicating from your service desk to the Carbon AI Chat

 One of the items that are passed into the factory is a callback object.
-The TypeScript definitions documented these callbacks.
+The TypeScript definitions document these callbacks.
 These callbacks are the functions that you call inside your service desk code to communicate information back to the Carbon AI Chat.

 #### Interaction flow